oliverius/logo/docs/part6.md

 * • rotate the angle
 * • move back to (x,y), but since we have rotated it will be (-x,-y)

 For good measure we do a `resetTransform()` before we do any rotation.
-And the result is:
+And the result is the correct one:

 ![Drawing a square with turtle as a triangle rotating](/img/part6_square_with_triangle_turtle_rotating.gif)